nationalarchives/tdr-dev-documentation/technology-considerations/internet_explorer.md

 #### Problems

-* Slow Development Cycle: developer's would still have to wait for the build/deployment before checking code changes
+* Slow Development Cycle: developers would still have to wait for the build/deployment before checking code changes
 * Additional AWS Environment: require setting up and maintaining another AWS environment with the additional costs this will entail